OttawaESS/client-ess-site/src/pages/index.md

           icon: documents_icon
           link: /resources/important-documents

-        - title: Resources
+        - title: Office Hours
           description: >-
-            As a member, you have access to all of ESS’ resources.
-From accessibility to scholarships, we want to do what we can to help you out.
-Click here for more information.
+            Want to know when you can purchase some patches or print your documents?
+Click here to access ESS office hours!
-          icon: resources_icon
+          icon: office-hours_icon
-          link: /resources
+          link: /resources/office-hours

         - title: Services
           description: >-